opencog/link-grammar/README.md

 * Less sensitive to sentence boundaries: this would allow longer, run-on sentences to be parsed far more quickly.
 * Could do better with slang, hip-speak.
+* Support for real-time dialog (parsing of half-uttered sentences).
+* Parsing of multiple streams, e.g. from play/movie scripts.
-* Would enable co-reference resolution across sentences (resolve pronouns, etc.)
+* Would enable (or simplify) co-reference resolution across sentences (resolve referents of pronouns, etc.)
 * Would allow richer state to be passed up to higher layers: specifically, alternate parses for fractions of a sentence, alternate reference resolutions.